fossasia/susi_android/docs/configure_guide.md

  <img src="images/android5.png" height="500px" width="270"><br>

-* Now, enter the password for the network you selected and then press "NEXT" button.
-If, the network you choose is open, then no need of entering anything in the password field, just press "NEXT" button.
+* Now, enter the password for the network you selected and then press the "NEXT" button.
+If the Wi-Fi network you choose is open, then no need of entering anything in the password field, press the "NEXT" button.

   <img src="images/android6.png" height="500px" width="270"><br>

 * The next step is to choose the room where you want to keep the smart speaker.
-To, do so just click on the room name and then press "NEXT" button.
+To, do so click on the room name and then press the "NEXT" button.
 You can also add or delete new rooms by pressing the respective buttons.

   <table>